noahhefner/website/content/posts/python-containerization/index.md

 ## Take One - Containerization with Ubuntu

-With the basics of our project established, lets take a look at one way we can containerize this application.
-Consider the following `Dockerfile`:
+With the basics of our project established, lets consider how we might containerize this application.
+In our container, we will install a couple of tools:

+- The Python interpreter
+- `pip` for downloading the dependencies
+- `venv` for creating a virtual environment for those dependencies

+We will start with the following `Dockerfile`:

 ```dockerfile
 # take_1/Dockerfile